-At 31 December 2023, the Group was compliant with all the terms relating to the MidCap facilities.
-During the year, the Group increased the funds available to it under the terms of the facility from USD5 million to USD10 million.
+At 31 December 2024, the Group was compliant with all the terms relating to the MidCap facilities.

 Foreign currency risk management

 The Group undertakes certain transactions denominated in foreign currencies, with the result that exposure to exchange rate fluctuations arises.